csabahi/csabahi/README.md

-⭐ Aspiring Control Systems and Autonomous Robotics Engineer 🔥 Passionate about Autonomous Robotics and Embedded Systems 🌱 Learning about Controls Theory, Motion Control, Robotics Software 🏡 Based in Toronto, ON
+⭐ Aspiring Control Systems and Autonomous Robotics Engineer 🔥 Passionate about Autonomous Robotics and Embedded Systems 🌱 Learning about Controls Theory, Motion Control, Robotics Software 🏡 Based in Toronto/Waterloo, ON
 ⚡ Fun fact: I've got a passion for Cycling, and I love to improve myself everyday.
 🤔 Looking to make connections so reach out!
 ```